MicrosoftDocs/winrt-api/windows.ui.input/radialcontrollermenuitem_createfromicon_2066467533.md

 ## -remarks
 [UX guidelines](https://msdn.microsoft.com/en-us/windows/uwp/input-and-devices/windows-wheel-interactions) for the Surface Dial recommend the following:

-Text
+**Text**
 + Names should be short to fit inside the central circle of the wheel menu
-+ Names should clearly identify the primary action (a complementary action can be implied)   + Scroll indicates the effect of both rotation directions
++ Names should clearly identify the primary action (a complementary action can be implied)
++ Scroll indicates the effect of both rotation directions
 + Undo specifies a primary action, but redo (the complementary action) can be inferred and easily discovered by the user

-Icons
+**Icons**
 + Provide a high-quality 64 x 64 pixel PNG image (44 x 44 is the smallest supported)
 + Ensure the background is transparent
 + The icon should fill most of the image